adsabs/entity_extractor/README.md

 # Entity Extractor

-An intelligent entity extraction system for academic literature, specifically designed to identify and classify software mentions in scientific papers from the Astrophysics Data System (ADS).
+An intelligent entity extraction system for academic literature, specifically designed to identify and classify software mentions in scientific papers from the Science Explorer (SciX, https://scixplorer.org).

 ## Overview